tiprankstipranks

 Corporate Activity and Growth - Risk 1

-Our long-term strategy to deploy operational leverage is dependent on the success of our risk management strategies, and their failure could have a material adverse effect on our financial condition or results of operations.
+Operational leverage relies on the success of our risk management strategies, and their failure could have a material adverse effect on our financial condition or results of operations.

 As an insurer, we assume risk from our policyholders.
-Our long-term strategy includes using above-average operational leverage compared to the U.S. standard commercial and personal lines industry average, measured as the ratio of NPW to our equity or statutory surplus.
-We balance and mitigate our operational leverage risk with several risk management strategies within our insurance operations to achieve a balance of growth and profit, including an underwriting risk appetite focused on small-to-medium-sized accounts.
-We accomplish this by employing significant reinsurance, a disciplined reserving approach, and a conservative investment philosophy.
+We define operating leverage as the ratio of NPW to our statutory surplus.
+We balance and mitigate our operational leverage risk through several risk management strategies within our insurance operations to achieve a balance of growth and profit, including an underwriting risk appetite focused on small-to-medium-sized accounts.
+We employ significant reinsurance, a disciplined reserving approach, and a conservative investment philosophy.
 These strategies have inherent limitations.
-We cannot be certain that an event or series of unanticipated events will not occur and result in greater than expected losses.
-Given our higher-than-industry average operating leverage, an event or series of unanticipated events could have a more material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings compared to our industry.
+We cannot be certain that an event or series of unanticipated events will not occur and result in greater-than-expected losses, which could have a material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings.

 Legal & Regulatory